How Do You Stop Cataracts from Getting Worse?

 While cataracts can indeed affect your vision, there are steps you can take to prevent them from getting worse.
 Protecting your eyes from UV light, maintaining a healthy diet, avoiding smoking, and getting regular eye exams can all contribute to slowing the progression of cataracts.
 If your cataracts do progress to the point where they significantly affect your vision, effective treatments are available.

-For more information on how to prevent cataracts from progressing, contact Jackman Optometry at our office in Santa Ana, California.
+For more information on how to prevent cataracts from progressing, contact Jackman Optometry at our office in Orange, California.
 Please call (714) 543-2022 to schedule an appointment today.

 Helpful Articles